sethupathib/Answers/README.md

 11. Wrote a lot of Quora and Medium Articles.
 (If that counts!).
 12. 70 Clones on this repository till date.
 (18th Nov 2020).
 (If this matters!).
 It is a metric that the information contained in this repository has benifitted at-least 70 cloners.
 And as an after effect, it would've made their lives better by saving thousands of man-hours which otherwise would have been invested in researching.
 I managed to make this world a better place indirectly.
 13. Got Validation from AMD-CTO (Data Center) **Mr. Raghu Nambiar** for this repository.
+14. Closed (not really) 2 clients from the United States through fiverr.com.
+They did come to me with business proposals.
 ------------------------
 ### **Random Ideas**